atuttle/semaphore/CONTRIBUTING.md

 $ box server start directory="tests" serverConfigFile="tests/server.json"
 ```

 This gets the server running locally for you.
+It will need to be running whenever you want to run the tests.
 Now run the tests.

 If you already have something using port 80, the tests won't work.
 You can either temporarily stop that service to run the tests, or you can submit a PR that makes our tests run on a nonstandard port. 😜